 There are many different brands and designs for a primary sump pump.
 It’s important that you choose one that is reliable and will last for a long time.
 Even the most solid pump won’t do any good if the switch or float mechanism malfunctions or if it can’t pump water out fast enough.

-I recommend High Performance Pumps
+I recommend High Performance Pumps for several reasons:

 - They are energy efficient.

 - Water cooled and filled with oil around the motor for additional cooling.